-A highly specialized program specifically designed for adolescent and adult patients with congenital heart disease.
+A highly specialized program specifically designed for adolescent and adult patients with congenital heart defects.

 Advanced treatment options for pulmonary valve repair in patients with tetralogy of Fallot, transcatheter ASD closure, and pulmonary valve replacement, as well as alternative therapies such as ventricular assist devices and heart/lung transplantation.

-Comprehensive, multidisciplinary care from leading experts in congenital heart disease and other cardiovascular specialties.
+Comprehensive, multidisciplinary care from leading experts in congenital heart defects and other cardiovascular specialties.